Birth Control for Teens - Your Choices

 Birth control methods

-- Barrier methodsBarrier methods.
+.
 The diaphragm, the cap, and male or female condoms are examples of barrier methods.
 They block the sperm from fertilizing an egg.
 You use one each time you have sex.
-And condoms also protect you from STIs.
+Using a condom is the only barrier method that helps protect against STIs.

-- Birth control shotsBirth control shots.
+.
 The shot contains hormones that prevent pregnancy for 3 months.
 You see your doctor every 3 months for the shot.
+The shot does not protect against STIs.

 If you want to stop using the hormone implant or the IUD, you can have your doctor remove it.
 You can become pregnant after it's removed.